By Jonathan Diaper

 A good job to do after pruning is to mulch.
 Garden compost or well-rotted manure will provide nutrients for hungry roses, as well as preventing the soil from drying out.
 Rose fertilizer granules are easy to apply in early spring, and a repeat sprinkling around midsummer will boost a second flush of flowers (for repeat-flowerers).

-Spraying for black spot is problematic too, as spraying has to be varied to achieve any beneficial effect.
-The fungus builds up a natural resistance to the spray if only one formulation is used.
-Black spot is an ever-evolving organism.
-For this reason new roses that a few years ago were labelled ‘disease resistant’ may gradually succumb to black spot.
-Black spot isn’t the kiss of death, however, and good feeding and care of roses will leave them more able to shrug off these ailments.
+Spraying for black spot is problematic too, as chemicals have to be varied to achieve any beneficial effect.
+The fungus builds up a natural resistance to the spray if only one formulation is used, as it is is an ever-evolving organism.
+For this reason, new roses that a few years ago were labelled ‘disease resistant’ may gradually succumb to black spot.
+However, black spot isn’t the kiss of death, and good feeding and care of roses will leave them more able to shrug off these ailments.

 Some of the best roses require little care.
 The Rugosa roses are bright green and healthy, and Roseraie de l’Hay has highly-scented rich crimson flowers and coral orange hips.
 Alba roses have lush green leaves and are powerfully scented.
-Or one of our natives, the Dog Rose, Rosa canina will bound carefree in a hedgerow.
+Or, one of our natives, Rosa canina, the Dog Rose, will bound carefree in a hedgerow.

 Whichever roses you choose to grow, it is well worth putting in the time and energy required to ensure they thrive and are treated in the best way for their species.